RobinWeitzel/nn-project/_posts/2020-04-23-gathering-data.md

 In theory, the pgn-format allows comments between each move.
 Looking at different chess forums I was able to find some games but quickly grew worried that I would have to spend a lot of time piecing together a data set from hundreds of forum posts.
 Fortunately, a kind soul already did this and provided the all the links in one [place](http://www.angelfire.com/games3/smartbridge/).
-There, I found over 4000 annotated games.
+All in all this resulted in over 4000 annotated games.

-Looking at the games in more detail quite a few of these are not correctly formatted.
+Looking at the games in more detail quite a few of them are not formatted correctly.
 After filtering these out we are left with 3683 games.
 Opening up one of these games we see something like this: